What is Proton Therapy?

 - From the hydrogen canister to the patient, a proton typically travels 313,000 miles.

 The team at MD Anderson Proton Therapy Center continues to expand ways to use proton therapy to benefit patients.
-The team pioneered pencil beam proton therapy, also called scanning beam, and is one of the few centers worldwide providing this innovative technology to our patients.
+The team pioneered pencil beam proton therapy, also called scanning beam, and intensity modulated proton therapy (IMPT).
+We are one of the few centers worldwide offering these types of proton therapy to our patients.

-Pencil beam technology builds on the benefits of proton therapy.
-With a proton beam just millimeters wide, pencil beam combines precision and effectiveness, offering unmatched ability to treat a patient’s tumor without compromising quality of life – during and after treatment.
-Because pencil beam proton therapy is even more targeted, it results is even greater radiation dose directly to the tumor, shorter daily treatments and reduced side effects for patients.
+Pencil beam technology and IMPT build on the benefits of proton therapy.
+With a proton beam just millimeters wide, these advanced forms of proton therapy combine precision and effectiveness, offering unmatched ability to treat a patient’s tumor and minimizing effect on a patient’s quality of life – during and after treatment.
+They rely on complex treatment planning systems and an intricate number of magnets to aim a narrow proton beam and essentially “paint” a radiation dose layer by layer.

-Pencil beam is very effective in treating the most complex tumors, like those in the prostate, brain, base of the skull, and eye, and cancers in children, while leaving healthy tissue and other critical areas unharmed.
+Pencil beam is very effective in treating the most complex tumors, like those in the prostate, brain, eye, and cancers in children, while leaving healthy tissue and other critical areas unharmed.
+IMPT is best used to deliver a potent and precise dose of protons to complex or concave-shaped tumors that may be adjacent to the spinal cord or embedded head and neck or skull base, including nasal and sinus cavities; oral cavity; salivary gland; tongue; tonsils; and larynx.

 Is Proton Therapy Right for You?